 Día de los Muertos Invitations

 Set the mood by sending the premium Evite invitation below or another one of our Día de los Muertos invitations.
-Be sure to include any important information, such as costume suggestions and details about the event time and place.
-If you’re planning a potluck party, ask guests to bring a dish that reminds them of a relative they’d like to remember.
+Since Día de los Muertos centers around celebrating loved ones who have passed, consider asking guests to bring a dish that reminds them of a relative they’d like to remember.

 Día de los Muertos Decorations

-Since this holiday traditionally honors loved ones who have passed, choose decorations to commemorate the dead: Light lots of candles, hang papel picado (tissue paper banners), set out sugar skulls and display bright bouquets of flowers.
+Choose decorations that celebrate life while commemorating the dead: Light lots of candles, hang papel picado (tissue paper banners), set out sugar skulls, and display bright bouquets of flowers.
 Decorate with bold colors and candy skulls.

 Marigolds are one of the most important symbols of any Día de los Muertos celebration.
 It is often said that the bright orange color leads the way for the dead to come back and visit, and the sweet aroma welcomes them upon arrival.
-Create centerpieces by bundling bunches of them in large vases, adding other fresh flowers for even more pop.
+Create centerpieces by bundling bunches of marigolds in large vases, adding other fresh flowers for even more pop.

 Día de los Muertos Food